SpaceWarf/discord-storytime/README.md

 **!pep <count>**: Emulate that stupid bitch.
 Default count is 1 with a max of 5.
 **!pep8**: Same as the pep command, but with a single yes/no/maybe answer.
 **!frumpkin <count>**: Because we all need frumpkin in our lives.
 Default count is 1 with a max of 5.
+Don't forget to summon him with a snap.